tbogdala/ai_notepad/README.md

 * Automatically downloads the necessary files from Huggingface.co
 * Easy to play with prompt formatting to see what works and what does not
 * Pure [Rust](https://www.rust-lang.org/) implementation using [Candle](https://github.com/huggingface/candle)
-  and support Cuda and Metal accelleration.
+  and support Cuda and Metal accelleration
+* Serves as an example of a simple Rust app using [egui](https://github.com/emilk/egui) and [Candle](https://github.com/huggingface/candle)

 ## Known Limitations